Martin Luther King, Jr. Monument Park

-A vinyl mural capturing the interior of First African Baptist Church and the speech young King gave on that historic day in 1944 by Dublin photographer and graphic artist, Randall Gearhart will be graces the interior of the gateway wall.
+A vinyl mural capturing the interior of First African Baptist Church and the speech young King gave on that historic day in 1944 by Dublin photographer and graphic artist, Randall Gearhart graces the interior of the gateway wall.
 Read young King’s speech and see through King’s eyes the church as it was on April 17, 1944.
 Imagine sitting in one of the church’s original pews under the dappled colors of the stained glass windows as King delivered his first public speech.

 Downtown Dublin Historic Walking Tour

 Learn more about King’s experience in Dublin GA that day and during the Civil Rights Movement with the Downtown Dublin Walking Tour.
 Start your tour at the MLK Monument Park, then journey through downtown experiencing 71 different site, including the Dudley Motel where King and other prominent Civil Rights leaders would eat, stay, fuel up, and meet as they planned marches across the Southeast.

 Live the Civil Rights Movement